GabeScott/standard-works-plugin/README.md

   See the whole chapter displayed in a side panel, updated automatically as you navigate notes.
   - **Click any verse** to open its note file
   - **Previous / Next chapter navigation** that crosses book boundaries seamlessly
-  - **Right-click context menu** to copy verse text, reference, or both, or open the verse note
+  - **Right-click context menu** to copy verse text, reference, wikilink (`[[Book Ch.V|Book Ch:V]]`), or reference + text; open the verse note; or search commentary for that verse directly
   - **Hover highlighting** for easy verse identification
   - **Go-to-verse search bar** — type a reference like `John 3:16` or `John 3` to jump directly
+  - **Inline commentary panel** — the bottom half of the sidebar shows commentary for the current verse, with its own search bar and Prev/Next navigation by canonical order

 - 🔎 **Go to Verse (Fuzzy Suggest)**
   A SuggestModal-based command with fuzzy matching across all 1,584 chapters.
 Type a book/chapter and drill into individual verses with a colon.